Man Utd midfielder Van de Beek ruled out of Netherlands' Euro 2020 campaign

 The 24-year-old, who has 19 international caps, has not featured in either of his country's warm-up games and it has now been confirmed he will not recover in time for the tournament, which begins on Friday.

-In a statement, the Dutch FA said a replacement would not be called up to replace the former Ajax midfielder.
+In a statement, the Dutch FA said a replacement would not be called up to cover for the former Ajax midfielder.

 Editors' Picks